Taking AP Exams in 2021

 Should I take AP Exams if I’m enrolled in the International Baccalaureate (IB) diploma program?

 Different universities have different policies about AP and IB in terms of admissions, credit, and placement out of introductory courses.
 AP and IB are both high-quality programs that colleges and universities consider when making admissions decisions.
 You can take AP courses and/or exams even if you’re enrolled in IB courses.
-Learn more about the benefits of taking AP.

 My school doesn’t offer the AP course I want to take.
 How can I prepare for the exam?

+Consider an online AP course.
 You may be able to prepare for an AP Exam by taking an online AP course from an authorized AP provider.
 These classes are similar to the year-long AP courses offered at some schools, but they’re offered online by third-party providers.
 To find AP online providers, go to the AP Course Ledger and put “online” in the field for “high school name.”

 - Get familiar with the course material and exam format by reviewing the detailed information on the AP Courses and Exams page.